gradle/gradle/design-docs/component-model-for-jvm-components.md

   ClassDirectoryBinarySpec.
 - Change NativeLibrarySpec to have `sharedLibs` and `staticLibs` properties of the appropriate types.
 - Change NativeExecutableSpec to have `executables` property of the appropriate type.
-- Change component report to present this meta-data.
+- Change component report to present this metadata.

 ### Story: Plugin statically declares roles for the source sets of a component